-Council is fortunate to have two local papers that have a significant and active following, The Bugle (fortnightly and circulation 10,000) and The Kiama Independent (weekly and circulation 7200).
+Council is fortunate to have two local newspapers that have a significant and active following, The Bugle (fortnightly and circulation 10,000) and The Kiama Independent (weekly and circulation 7,200).

-In addition, the Editors of both papers ran their own news stories on the Special Rate Variation and the Kiama Independent also ran a poll on the question "Do you think a rate rise for Kiama residents is a good idea.
+In addition, the Editors of both newspapers ran their own news stories on the SRV and the Kiama Independent also ran a poll on the question "Do you think a rate rise for Kiama residents is a good idea?"
 The poll received a total of 108 votes of which 92 said "no." The question posed in the poll was always going to receive a no vote as it is premised on being a good idea rather than is it supported.
-For the articles and poll result see (Attachment 8 in Other Attachments).
+The Poll Results are included under Community Feedback in the mandatory forms and attachments section to this document.